 The course of study includes, but is not limited to:

 Exploratory field experiences in classroom settings and career portfolios are required components.
 A standards-based plan guides the students’ field experiences.
-Students are monitored in their field experiences by the Education Careers I teacher.
+Students are monitored in their field experiences by the Education Professions I teacher.

 Education Professions I

 3 credits per semester

 Counts as a Directed Elective or Elective for all diplomas.

 Course Fees: 0